athariqk/gopgsync/README.md

 ### full

 Fully replicates the schema to the target sink.
-Useful when you're trying to replicate for the first time and need to "populate" the target database.
+Useful when you're trying to add missing documents or want to replicate for the first time and need to "populate" the target database.